ShashankS1011/Data-Analytics-Project-SDG/README.md

 3. **`PPT`**:
    - **Files**:
-     - `Presentation.pptx`: A detailed PowerPoint presentation summarizing the project's objectives, methods, findings, and recommendations.
+     - `FDA Review-2.pptx`: A detailed PowerPoint presentation summarizing the project's objectives, methods, findings, and recommendations.
    - **Details**: Provides a high-level overview of the project, designed for stakeholders and collaborators.

 ## **Objectives**